Fackson Kapumbu

 Fackson Kapumbu (born 6 October 1990) is a Zambian international footballer who plays for ZESCO United, as a left-back.

 Club career

 Kapumbu began his career in 2010 with Lusaka-based side National Assembly, before signing for Zanaco in time for the 2013 Zambian Premier League season.
 Kapumbu later signed for ZESCO United ahead of the 2017 Zambian Premier League season.

 On 1 November 2017, Kapumbu was nominated for the domestic African Footballer of the Year award by the Confederation of African Football.

 International career

 On 28 April 2013, Kapumbu made his debut for Zambia in a 2–0 win against Zimbabwe.
 On 16 July 2017, Kapumbu scored his first goal for Zambia in a 4–0 win against Swaziland.

+Personal life

+Kapumbu is the brother of the Zambian footballer Kelvin Kapumbu, who is also his teammate at Zesco and the national team.